CAMP IS ON!

 - We plan for campers to be given an additional rapid test and health check upon arrival.

 - Let the fun begin!

 ADVENTURE STARTS HERE — THE DAY TO DAY AT CAMP:

 - Our activities will all be fired up and running!
-We will continue taking trips to remote locations with cabin and tribal groups and, outside of set cabin times, campers will have the ability to choose activities open to their cohort.
+We will continue taking trips to remote locations and, outside of set cabin times, campers will have the ability to choose activities and interact freely.

 PREPARED FOR ANYTHING — IN THE EVENT OF A COVID-19 DIAGNOSIS:

 - We strive to work as a team with our parents and communication is key to that!
 If a camper is diagnosed with COVID-19 we will notify the child’s parents as soon as possible.
 If other campers are exposed, they will be tested at the recommendation of our medical staff or health department.

 - If a camper receives a positive COVID-19 diagnosis, the best course of action will be decided with the parents and the camp directors.
 They may be able to rejoin our camp community after a period of quarantine.
 If going home is recommended by our health department or camp medical staff, parents must be able to pick-up their camper within 12 to 24 hours.

 - In the event that we ask a camper to leave early due to COVID-19, we will provide options of a prorated tuition refund or the rollover of that prorated tuition to a future summer with early-early-bird status.